Dermal Fillers | Cosmetic Injectable Sydney

-We primarily use Juvederm by Allergan, the same company that makes Botox, and Restylane, by Galderma.
+We primarily use Juvederm by Allergan, the same company that makes Botulinum toxin, and Restylane, by Galderma.
 Both products come pre-mixed with lidocaine for decreased pain during injection.

 Juvederm and Restylane last approximately 9 months.
 If you are looking for something longer lasting, however, Allergen recently released Voluma, a dermal filler with a 2 year effect.

 Prices are as follows:

 1 syringe of Juvederm or Restylane: $750.00

 There may be some bruising immediately following your procedure.
 This is more common with dermal fillers than with Botulinum toxin as a result of the nature of the substance injected as well as the location of the injections.
 If this occurs concealer can aid in decreasing the appearance and Arnica Gel can be used to decrease the duration of the bruise.
 Arnica Gel can be found at any drug store.

 Immediately after the procedure, you may have some redness/swelling at the injection sites.
 This is your body’s normal inflammatory response and it will not last long.